discord-tickets/docs/docs/self-hosting/configuration.md

 <small>:octicons-question-16: Optional</small>

 When set to `#!yaml false` (must be lowercase), guilds' `archive` setting will be ignored, disabling the archive feature for all guilds.

-### `OVERRIDE_ENCRYPTION`

-<small>:octicons-question-16: Optional</small>

-When set to `#!yaml true` (must be lowercase), encryption/decryption calls will return the input data as-is, disabling data encryption for the instance.

-!!! danger
-	**Important!**
-	Changing this option after initial setup requires a full database reset or migration.
-	The migration process needs to **encrypt or decrypt all relevant data fields accordingly** to avoid errors.
-	* If you enable it after it was previously disabled or unset, the bot won't be able to decrypt some existing encrypted data properly.
-	* If you disable it after it was previously enabled, the bot will error when trying to decrypt existing unencrypted data.

 ### `PUBLIC_BOT`